q2-micom

 Those can now be passed on to the visualization steps to generate visualizations for only the cancer samples.

-Maybe your sample is not well represented by the AGORA models, or you may have better metabolic reconstructions for the taxa in your samples.
+Maybe your sample is not well represented by, for instance, the AGORA models, or you may have better metabolic reconstructions for the taxa in your samples.
 In that case you may want to build your own database for q2-micom

 .
 This is pretty simple – you will need 2 things: